BananaAcid/ai-operator/README.md

 - **no `tsconfig.json`**, rely on vscode to not need a config (I only used one to check for possible errors in v1.0.27)
 - use a **single monolithic file** and try everything to keep it all readable while going for spaghetti-code (functions mainly for code grouping)
 - **`tsx` to make baio work as a commandline command**, since type-stripped files are not allowed in node modules (like how baio is installed)
+- no classes, try to keep the amount of functions low (but do not repeat code!), use a minimal amount of modules

+**Why you ask?** Because I want to use it as testbed for code-transformations by AI.
+And test my argument on writing this style would require a lot of refactoring each time.

 <details>
 <summary>This `tsconfig.json` was used to check:</summary>